gbif/hp-sanbi/_posts/2026-30-01-Graduate_Research26.md

 South Africa, as a GBIF Participant Country, will nominate two candidates selected from the national applications submitted to the SANBI-GBIF Node until **Friday 29 May 2026.**
-This selection will be supported through the newly established SANBI-GBIF Graduate Researcher Award Advisory Panel.
+This selection will be supported through the SANBI-GBIF Graduate Researcher Award Advisory Panel.
 The Department of Science and Innovation will engage with the SANBI-GBIF Node in submission of the two South African applicants to GBIF.

 From the global pool of nominated candidates, an expert jury coordinated through GBIF Science Committee will select two recipients to be named as the 2026 Graduate Researchers Award winners.